-Notice that this is no longer a full retake.
+Notice that with this policy, it is no longer a full retake.
 This matters for lots of reasons and I’ll explain below.

 - These corrections still have to be done on student time.
 This means before or after school.
-No, you cannot make quiz corrections during our warm-up.
-You need to put in the time to review and prepare, and come to me when you are ready.
+No, a student cannot make quiz corrections during our warm-up.
+They need to put in the time to review and prepare, and come to me when they are ready.

-- You have 2 weeks from the original quiz date to do this.
+- Students have 2 weeks from the original quiz date to do this.
 I try to enter quiz grades into our online system within a few days for this reason; I want to be fair to my students and give them the chance to take advantage of quiz corrections.
-I do not allow a pile of quiz corrections at the end of the term.
+This rule also means I won’t have a pile of quiz corrections at the end of the term.
 “No, you cannot cram and correct every quiz from this quarter.
 You can only correct assessments from within the past two weeks.”
-You could absolutely adjust this timeline to what you think is reasonable for your students.
+You could absolutely adjust this timeline to what you think is reasonable for your students!

 - When a student plans to come for quiz corrections, they must schedule it with me beforehand.
 They cannot just show up and demand their quiz– they must show me that they have been planning and preparing.
 I may ask to see extra practice they have done in order to prepare.

 - When they enter the room for corrections, I hand them their original quiz along with a colored pen.
-I may give them a green, purple, or pink pen.
-Any color that is different from what they wrote with originally, and different from the color that I used to grade that day.
+I may give them a green, purple, or pink pen; any color that is different from what they wrote with originally, and different from the color that I used to grade the quiz.

-- After they correct their quiz, they are expected to sit and discuss it with me.
+- After students correct their quiz, I ask them to sit and discuss it with me.
 This means they cannot drop their corrections on my desk and walk out of the room.
 If I am working with a few students that day, they know they have to wait.
 Yes, this is their time.
 And yes, I expect them to give me their time for this privilege of corrections.
 I go over their quiz corrections and explanations with them, and we discuss any areas that are still areas of need.
 I show them their new grade before they leave, and they are able to immediately see the value in the extra time and work they put in.

 - You decide what a student needs to do to earn their max number of points back.
 For example, for a student to get from a 70 to an 85, some teachers would require they correct their quiz to perfection.
 Personally, I count every correction as an individual point until I hit that max score.
 So if a student with a 70% comes and makes corrections, as long as they pass the 85% they have earned that grade in my eyes.
 They don’t need a perfect score to get to that 85%.
 I hope this makes sense, but feel free to reach out if this part is fuzzy.